jmjf/go-jst/notes/999-Backlog.md

 Because I'm using a database library that requires met to write SQL statements and pass arguments manually, SQL argument order is critical to ensure good data.

 I want my test database mocks to check argument order so I'm sure the data that will be sent to the database is correct (don't cross column values).

+## General

+### Decide where server startup(s) go

+`go-slo` will end up running several different processes -- an HTTP API, consumers for the message bus, etc.

+I want to be able to build different executables and deploy them as independently as possible so I can reduce deployment time and risk and have finer grained control of scaling.

+This topic needs some research.